Catalyst: Out-of-Distribution Detection via Elastic Scaling

-These methods share a common paradigm: they derive their scores using the penultimate feature vector (generally obtained via Global Average Pooling (GAP)) as their foundational input.
+These methods share a common paradigm: they derive their scores using the penultimate feature vector (generally obtained via GAP) as their foundational input.
 These techniques process this feature vector to derive energy-based scores~\cite{energy, ReAct, SCALE} or distance-based scores~\cite{knn,ssn}.
-We contend that exclusive reliance on feature vector creates an information bottleneck, as it discards complementary signal: the raw channel-wise statistics of the pre-pooling feature map -- which could otherwise be used in tandem with existing methods for improved OOD detection.
+We contend that exclusive reliance on the feature vector creates an information bottleneck, as it discards complementary signals, namely the raw channel-wise statistics of the pre-pooling feature map, which could otherwise be used in tandem with existing methods for improved OOD detection.

 Figure~\ref{fig: feature_plot} illustrates the distribution of these untapped information cues, extracted from the penultimate layer's pre-pooling activation map in an ImageNet-trained ResNet-50, using Textures as the OOD dataset.
 In exemplary visualization, we observed that pre-pooled activation map encode important channel-specific characteristics that exhibit discriminative attributes between ID (blue) and OOD (orange) samples.
 Each point on the x-axis corresponds to a single channel, while the y-axis represents the strength of four statistical cues: (a)~mean, (b)~standard deviation, (c)~maximum activation, and (d)~entropy values.